How to Fix Taskbar Showing in Fullscreen

 - Method 3.
 Restart File Explorer

 - Method 4.
-Disable hardware acceleration in Google Chrome
+Disable Hardware Acceleration in Google Chrome

 - Method 5.
 Turn off Visual Effects

 Method 1.
-Turn on the taskbar auto-hide
+Turn on Taskbar Auto-Hide

 If you want a quick solution for the moment, this is the method you should opt for.
 Windows features a feature allowing you to hide the taskbar temporarily.
 The taskbar pops up when you move your mouse cursor to the bottom of the screen.
 By enabling the taskbar auto-hide feature, you won’t have to see the taskbar while doing something in full-screen mode.